Akaito/reassembly-ai-mod-example/README.md

 ?. ((lua file editing; should we give a template in the AI mod repo?))
 ?. ((Edit "%USERPROFILE%/Saved Games/Reassembly/mods/index.lua"))
 	Is index.lua used?
+?. ((Update mod-assets files?
+Depends on how the user wants to do things.
+What's the easiest way we can recommend?))
+	((User repo clone vs. not keeping own repo/history.
+Probably want to have them modify mod-assets files.))

 Files / directories